As Fed fallout fades, stocks left hanging near highs

 In Europe, analysts were already asking if the Bank of England, whose monetary policy committee meets next week, will follow in the Fed’s footsteps and adopt a more bullish tone on the economy and what that would mean for the path of UK stimulus and interest rates.

-Chinese blue-chip A shares (.CSI300) were also little changed, along with Japan's Nikkei (.N225). read more
+Chinese blue-chip A shares were also little changed, along with Japan’s Nikkei.

-Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite (.IXIC) up 0.87%.
-But worries about inflation and higher rates weighed on the broader market, with the S&P 500 (.SPX) edging down 0.04%.
-The Dow Jones Industrial Average (.DJI) fell 0.62%.
+Hopes for a strong U.S. recovery pushed technology stocks higher on Thursday, lifting the Nasdaq Composite up 0.87%.
+But worries about inflation and higher rates weighed on the broader market, with the S&P 500 edging down 0.04%.
+The Dow Jones Industrial Average fell 0.62%.

 Higher expectations of inflation continued to lift long-dated U.S. Treasury yields.
 Benchmark 10-year notes yielded 1.4802%, off 0.031 from a close of 1.511% on Thursday.